Body Problems of Honda Odyssey - part 2

 Top left rear exterior seam/seal on the top of the roof, under the black strip that runs front to back is leaking inside the left inner side/panel of the trunk, leaking water into all electrical components (break/turning lights) as well as the left rear seatbelt mechanism, soaking seatbelt, rendering it unusable.
 Could be a potential fatality in case of an accident.

-all problems of the 2020 Honda Odyssey
+58 Body problem of the 2014 Honda Odyssey

 The sliding doors will pop and stop in the middle of closing and opening.
 Have checked all the assembly and nothing is in the way of tracks.
 It has closed on several riders as it opens.
 Have to switch the switch several times and it will still not reset.
 It almost hit someone in the head while exiting the van.
 This has been going on for years but a body shop said that there is no recalls and they have several complaints about the issues too.

-all problems of the 2014 Honda Odyssey
+See all problems of the 2014 Honda Odyssey 🔎.

 Sliding door stopped operating as a result of "badly torn inner bushings" which required the door motor and control arm to be replaced.
 This occurred just from normal use of the vehicle.
 At certain points, the opposite door also began to exhibit the same symptoms as the other.
 Furthermore, this problem did not just happen overnight, these components should be made part of a normal inspection just like the cabin air filter.
 Why is that inspected but the bushings of a sliding door are not? could it be so the manufacturer or service department is hoping for these components to break so that it can gain business and work?.